-ADE 817 & 837: Classic and Current Literature Review (I & II) - 6 credit hours total = 817: 3; 837: 3
+ADE 817 & 837 Classic and Current Literature Review (I & II)

-This block will encourage the residents to critically review, understand and analyze classic and current literature in orthodontics, including classification of study design, hypothesis testing, scientific writing, analysis and inter-pretation of data, and orthodontics and craniofacial biology throughout their education.
+This block will encourage the residents to critically review, understand and analyze classic and current literature in orthodontics, including classification of study design, hypothesis testing, scientific writing, analysis and interpretation of data, and orthodontics and craniofacial biology throughout their education.
 This block will be instrumental in preparation of the residents for the American Board of Orthodontics certification examination.

-ADE 818 & 838: Cephalometrics (I & II) - 6 credit hours total = 818: 3; 838: 3
+ADE 818 & 838: Cephalometrics (I & II)

-This is a course aimed at a thorough understanding of the craniofacial radiographic techniques, with emphasis on historical as well as contemporary uses of 2D and 3D cephalometric radiography.
+This is a block aimed at a thorough understanding of the craniofacial radiographic techniques, with emphasis on historical as well as contemporary uses of 2D and 3D cephalometric radiography.
 This course will introduce the residents to the clinical uses of cephalometrics for orthodontic diagnosis and treatment planning using the latest available technology.

-ADE 828: Functional and Orthopedic Appliances - 3 Credit hours
+ADE 828: Functional and Orthopedic Appliances